 You can use the workflow activity coverage panel to check whether your test cases have been covered or not and look for redundancies.
-The test execution results are shown in the Activity Coverage panel.
+The test execution results are shown in Test Explorer, in the Activity Coverage panel.
+The coverage calculations are done by the Robot.

-You can analyze the workflow's activity coverage, debug newly created test case and view covered and uncovered activities.
-To assist your workflow debugging, you can see the traversed path, by opening the Activity Coverage panel and double-clicking the test case.
+You can analyze the workflow's activity coverage, debug newly created test case, and view covered and uncovered activities.
+To support your workflow debugging, you can see the traversed path, by going to Test Explorer, opening the Activity Coverage panel and double-clicking the test case.
 You can see the path highlighted in green and any skipped activities in red.
 Additionally, you can quickly identify whether a test case has passed or failed and view the result.

 Consider the partial coverage rate of the following workflow that automates a loan management process.